Skip to Main Content

 Identifying a practicum site and preceptor can be as intensive as a job search.
 The following tips are recommended for students when they are beginning the search process.
 Students should:

-• Contact Career Planning and Development to update their résumés and cover letters with a focus on finding a practicum field site.
+• Contact Career Planning and Development to update their résumés and cover letters with a focus on finding a practicum site.
 Career Planning and Development can also provide mock interviews to prepare students for speaking with potential preceptors.
 Please visit the Career Planning and Development website for more information.

 • Contact the education department or connect with the person who coordinates field education within organizations where they are interested in doing their field experience.